PetoLau/jekyll-now/_posts/2016-11-08-Exploration-data-from-smart-meters-in-R.md

 There is strong dependence on time.
 Daily, weekly and monthly seasonalities are represented.

-Aggregate consumption to 48 measurements per day (every half hour) is highly recommended - due to reduction of dimensionality.
-48 measurements per day is good compromise.
+It is highly recommended to aggregate our time series to lower dimension, thus reduce dimension (period) from 288 measurements per day to 48 per day.
 So do it:

 {% highlight r %}
 DT_48 <- DT[, .(value = sum(value), date, ID, date_time), by = (seq(nrow(DT)) - 1) %/% 6]